julianburr/julianburr.de/src/pages/til/trace-deprecation-option-in-node.md

 ---
-title: --trace-deprecation option in node
+title: trace deprecation option in node
 description: How to easily find who's causing it
 date: 2019-04-09
 tags: terminal